Mil Mi-24: Post-U.S. Iraqi insurgency

-Balochistan Insurgency (2012-present)
+Balochistan Insurgency (2012–present)

 In 2018, Pakistan received 4 Mi-35M Hind-E Gunships from Russia under the $153 million deal.
 They are now stationed at the Army Aviation Corps base at Quetta Cantonment.
 The gunships have since been used in several counter insurgency operations against various militant groups in the Balochistan province of Pakistan.

 In early 2022, a base in Nushki and a check-post in Panjgur belonging to the Frontier Corps Balochistan Paramilitary were attacked by BLA terrorists.
 The attack in Nushki was swiftly repulsed but the situation in Panjgaur was not good to which Mi-35 Hind and AH-1F Cobra gunships were called in for support.
 It provided much needed ground support and reconnaissance in the counter offensive which led to success.

-Crimean crisis (2014)
+Russian annexation of Crimea (2014)

-During the annexation of the Crimean Peninsula, Russia deployed 13 Mi-24s to support their infantry as they advanced through the region.
+During the annexation of Crimea by the Russian Federation, Russia deployed 13 Mi-24s to support their infantry as they advanced through the region.
 However these aircraft saw no combat during their deployment.

-War in Donbas (2014)
+War in Donbas (2014-2022)

 During the Siege of Sloviansk, on 2 May 2014, two Ukrainian Mi-24s were shot down by pro-Russian insurgents.
-The Ukrainian armed forces claim that they were downed by MANPADS while on patrol close to Slavyansk.
+The Ukrainian armed forces claim that they were downed by MANPADS while on patrol close to Sloviansk.
 The Ukrainian government confirmed that both aircraft were shot down, along with an Mi-8 damaged by small arms fire.
 Initial reports mentioned two dead and others wounded; later, five crew members were confirmed dead and one taken prisoner until being released on 5 May.

-On 5 May 2014, another Ukrainian Mi-24 was forced to make an emergency landing after being hit by machine gun fire while on patrol close to Slavyansk.
+On 5 May 2014, another Ukrainian Mi-24 was forced to make an emergency landing after being hit by machine gun fire while on patrol close to Sloviansk.
 The Ukrainian forces recovered the two pilots and destroyed the helicopter with a rocket strike by an Su-25 aircraft to prevent its capture by pro-Russian insurgents.

-Ukrainian Sukhoi Su-25 attack aircraft, with MiG-29 fighters providing top cover, supported Mi-24s during the battle for Donetsk Airport.
+Ukrainian Su-25s, with MiG-29 fighters providing top cover, supported Mi-24s during the battle for Donetsk Airport.

 On 13 October 2018, a Ukrainian Mi-24 shot down an Orlan-10 UAV using cannon fire near Lysychansk.